 Identifying which areas to modify when considering multiple, often conflicting, loading scenarios can be overwhelming and tedious.
 Sometimes, whether from a faulty inception or due to multiple evolutions during its life, the structure does not follow the main load paths.
 This makes the design automatically, not optimal.

 Using the various techniques in Altair OptiStruct, we will take a simple, clearly over-designed, tubular structure and optimize it to reduce material and cost.
 These concepts can be utilized on your own designs, both simple or complex.

 The structure we are using is made up of standard 2“x2”x0.12” tubes welded together to support a 440-lbs mass (shown in red) from the front overhanging tube.
 It’s supposed to withstand gravity loads, in various directions, with deflection requirements.
 It is bolted to the floor at five locations.

 The current design weighs about 130lbs and easily meets the deflection requirements.
 Don’t you think this structure is slightly overdesigned?
 Let’s see what design iteration OptiStruct can perform for us.

 1. Gauge Optimization

 Gauge optimization will determine the lightest combination of gauges that meet the requirements of the structure.
 To respect the symmetry in the architecture, the tubes are grouped by different colors and the gauge of each group can vary.
 The base plates are excluded from the optimization as they do not contribute to the structure’s performance.

-This picture shows the outcome of gauge optimization with the total mass of the structure under 33lbs. (thickness in mm, starting from 3mm in the original design)
+This picture below shows the outcome of the gauge optimization with the total mass of the structure being under 33lbs. (thickness in mm, starting from 3mm in the original design)

 The tubes in grey show a very low thickness which indicate they can be removed.
 The lower fifth support is eliminated as well as some of the redundant tubes in the upper half of the structure.